nitishadavan/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

 ### NAME: D.Nitish Adavan
 ### REG NO: 24901049

-# Uploading temperature sensor data in Thing Speak cloud
+#Expirment-3- Monitoring temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.